Sk-Shubhasheesh/Git-Tutorial/README.txt

 12 `Difference beetween git rm and git resotre ` ->
 ans: if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area or staging area then we do git restore.

+38a4d07ff6b48c606119cb10f7cdca338e23a88a
+59691995ab3681c315a5b9352efc4e63eee82d65

+13 `git diff commit1 and commit2 ` -> gives the difference of all files changes between two commits.

+14 `git commit -m "<your commit message>" ` -> If we want to avoid opening a text editor like vim/nano to add commit we can use this following commond.